• Home

 Stone Fox

-One of my favorite books for winter novel units, Stone Fox is the story of a boy and his grandfather who are struggling to stay afloat financially.
+One of my favorite books for winter novel units, Stone Fox, is about a boy and his grandfather struggling to stay afloat financially.
 When a sled race is announced with a grand prize, the stakes get even higher for him and his grandfather!

 Get the Novel Study Unit: Stone Fox Novel Study